Khan-bibi/Library-Management-System-in-Java/README.md

 # Library-Management-System-in-Java
 A Java-based text-driven Library Management System (LMS) designed to simulate the day-to-day operations of a library, built using core Object-Oriented Programming (OOP) principles.
 This was developed as a portfolio assignment for the "Introduction to Object-Oriented Programming" module (CFS2104) at the University of Huddersfield.

-# Library Management System in Java

-A Java-based text-driven Library Management System (LMS) designed to simulate the day-to-day operations of a library, built using core Object-Oriented Programming (OOP) principles.
-This was developed as a portfolio assignment for the "Introduction to Object-Oriented Programming" module (CFS2104) at the University of Huddersfield.

 ## Features

 ### For Staff